 19 This summer, two of our interns volunteered to join us at Skylands and help with preparations.
 Amy Moy and Samantha Frisoli assisted chef Pierre with the hors d'oeuvres.

-20 And, our friend Riley also helped to wash dishes and garnish appetizers - we had a very productive line of helpers in the kitchen.
+20 And, our friend Rylee also helped to wash dishes and garnish appetizers - we had a very productive line of helpers in the kitchen.

 21 I love serving cheese straws at parties - I have been making cheese straws since my catering days.
 They're made using puffed pastry sprinkled with cheese, then trimmed into strips, twisted and baked until golden brown.